Facilitation

 10. Look out for collaborative opportunities

 Just as you should watch out for possible points of disruption, so should you pay attention to areas where you and your stakeholders could benefit.
-Perhaps two of you have complimentary skills or interests.
+One of your stakeholder collaboration strategies might involve introducing stakeholders whose expertise could unlock new solutions, partnerships, or efficiencies.
 Or maybe one stakeholder has access to a resource another could use.

 11. Be selective about the tools you use